oldham123/cfa_level_iii/6 Private Wealth Management 2/Reading 14 Risk Management for Individuals.md

       - The premium is in general fixed, with the value of the policy eventually exceeding the payout due at the end
       - **Whole life** insurance involved a fixed annual payment, and cannot be cancelled by the insurer, making early purchase desirable, as it protects from being given a worse price later on if health deteriorates
         - Additionally, such a policy may achieve *fully paid* status sooner
+        - These policies usually include a cash value that builds over time at a **crediting rate**
+          - This cash value may be given to the policy holder in return for early termination, or it may be borrowed by the policy holder
+        - Competitive pressure to offer better *crediting rates* incentivises seeking higher returns
+        - **Disintermediation risk** refers to the likelihood of policy holders cancelling in large numbers to release the cash value during periods of high interest rates
       - **Universal life** insurance is more flexible, allowing for premiums to be increased or decreased, hence affecting the size of the payout and the rate of value increase of the policy
         - Premium payments may be allowed to cease as long as the policy value is greater than the value of the payout due
+        - These policies also have an associated cash value, but it is linked to investment performance

 - Life insurance policies can include additional benefits in the form of *riders*:
   - *Accidental Death and Dismemberment* insurance increases the payout if either of these things occurs